All Episodes

 We'll see you next week.

-Quick break, right back, we'll continue.
+Quick break, right back.

-So the president had his first cabinet meeting, as I mentioned earlier today.
+So the President had his first cabinet meeting, as I mentioned earlier today.

-Twenty-five members and others were there.
+25 members and others were there.

-Elon Musk was there, Steve Whitcoff, I noticed was there.
+Elon Musk was there.

 It's such a dramatic change from Joe Biden and Kamala Harris.

-Let's listen in.
+Let's listen it.

 Would you have any questions of Elon while we're on the subject of those?